Using Microsoft Azure Active Directory as the SSO Provider for AchieveIt

 Without this step the App consent page will return a "Bad request" error.
 The fine print in the footer of this error page can be used to identify the exact tenant name and missing callback URL.

-AchieveIt will configure the connection using the Client Secret you provide.
+AchieveIt will configure the connection using the information you provide.
 After we contact you to let you know the configuration is complete, the final step is for your team to test the configuration and ensure you can login to AchieveIt with SSO credentials.